 - Renegotiation of leases and loans the Group has successfully undertaken negotiations with landlords.
-The current loan facility is interest-only until April 2022 when it is expected trading will have returned to COVID-normal operations. - Renegotiation of major existing grant funds to allow the Group to use the funds for other activities. - Development of new projects to create social and environmental impact and then securing funders for this work for example, the Group has been successful in securing major new multi-year funding to develop new training and employment pathways into urban horticulture, post 30 June 2021.
-The Group has also kept our kitchens open to be cooking readymade meals as part of the pandemic food relief efforts and this work has been fully funded by either philanthropic grants or fee-for-service by the Victorian state government. - Over the next 12 months the Group's intention is to re-open all STREAT sites and open new business sites, when COVID restrictions allow, to increase sales revenue, profitability and training opportunities for young people.
+The Melbourne Central lease was terminated with no penalty.
+The current loan facility is interest-only until April 2023 and will be required to be repaid over a period of 10 years from then.
+RMIT rent has been waived for 2022, with a reduced lease monthly payment for 2023. - Development of new projects to create social and environmental impact and then securing funders for this work for example, the Group has been successful in securing major new multi-year funding to develop new training and employment pathways into urban horticulture and hospitality, subsequent to 30 June 2022. - Over the next 12 months the Group's intention is open new business sites when foot traffic starts to return in higher numbers in the CBD and surrounds to increase sales revenue, profitability and training opportunities for young people.
+One of the main challenges over the past 12 months has been the shortage of skilled hospitality staff, which has restricted some opening hours and revenue.